The Segal Conjecture for topological Hochschild homology of the Ravenel spectra: Identification with the Singer construction

 \section{Identification with the Singer construction}

-In this section, we prove the Segal Conjecture for $THH(X(n))$.
-Our proof proceeds by modifying the proof of the Segal Conjecture for $THH(MU)$ given by Lun{\o}e-Nielsen-Rognes in \cite{LNR11}.
+The goal of this section is to prove the Segal Conjecture for $THH(X(n))$, Theorem \ref{main thm}.
+Our proof proceeds by modifying the proof of the Segal Conjecture for $THH(MU)$ given by Lun{\o}e-Nielsen--Rognes in \cite{LNR11}.
 To avoid repeating some of their technical arguments and constructions, we include precise references to their paper where possible.
+Note that we cannot directly apply the proofs of in Lun{\o}e-Nielsen--Rognes in \cite{LNR11} because they use results from \cite{BR05} in the case of $MU$ case that rely on having an $E_{\infty}$-ring spectrum structure on $MU$.
+No such $E_{\infty}$-ring spectrum structure exists on $X(n)$, which can be seen using Dyer--Lashoff operations $Q_1(\overline{\xi}_i) =\overline{\xi}_{i+1}$ computed by Steinberger \cite{BMMS86}.